all-out/guides/_guides/fittings.md

 It is strongly recommended that you have IV cruiser, ECM, capacitor and targeting skills before flying this.

 All up expect about a two week train to fly a Blackbird well from a very new account.
+Accounts with solid core skills would be able to fly this in only a few days extra training.

 Make sure you do not run the MWD when not absolutely required, it will drain your capacitor extremely fast.